The Future of DC

 Session Description

-Against the backdrop of the Mansion House reforms and profound geopolitical turmoil, the panel will assess the long-term outlook for major growth engines such as private markets, infrastructure, global equities and active fixed income, and how these can be combined to build portfolios with genuine resilience.
+Against the backdrop of the Mansion House reforms, the emerging VFM framework and shifting global market dynamics, the panel will assess the outlook for key return drivers including private markets, infrastructure, global equities and active fixed income, and how these growth engines can be combined to deliver stronger, more durable outcomes.

 Speakers in this Session